Iron (golf): Clubhead

 Investment casting, while allowing for a greater range of design options, produces a very stiff and inflexible head that can be difficult to adjust for a player's desired lie and loft.
 Forged irons, while they allow for easier and a greater range of adjustments, are limited in the designs that may be achieved.

-The shaft length of an iron decreases as the iron's number increases; therefore the iron number is inversely proportionate to its length.
+The shaft length of an iron decreases as the iron's number increases; therefore, the iron number is inversely proportionate to its length.
 This reduced length means that a clubhead of the same mass traveling at the same angular velocity (degrees per second, as swung by a golfer) has lower momentum because the clubhead's speed is slower.
 To combat this, higher-numbered iron clubheads are heavier than lower-numbered iron heads; there is generally a 1/4 oz increase in mass between one clubhead and the next higher number.

 Due to the average golfer's desire to hit the ball farther, the loft on modern irons is much less than that on irons from even the late 20th century.
 For example, a modern 9-iron has comparable loft to a 7-iron from the 1990s.
 Manufacturers have been able to reduce loft without compromising usability, by moving weight into the sole of the clubhead, thereby lowering the center of gravity and enabling the ball to be launched on a higher trajectory for a given loft than a design with a higher center of mass.
 Tour professionals now use these same de-lofted clubs, and so the gap in skill and thus in distance between a professional and casual golfer remains.

 Over the years, groove technology has changed the playability of irons.
 For the past 80 years, little has changed about grooves.
 However, a new rule by the USGA and the R&A has changed the way that grooves are to be made starting in 2010.
 In general, the deeper the groove, the more grass can be dispersed behind the ball at impact.
 This allows control over the amount of spin, which is crucial to flight characteristics of the shot as well as how well received the ball is on the green.
-The less that is between the ball and the club at impact, the more spin that will be produced which increases the flight trajectory and allows stopping quicker upon hitting the green.
+The less that is between the ball and the club at impact, the more spin that will be produced which, while decreasing launch trajectory, allows the ball to stop quicker upon hitting the green due to the spin limiting the balls rolling speed at impact.
 Better players benefit the most from deep, sharp grooves as the more clubhead speed is generated, the more spin the player is able to introduce.
 By forcing manufacturers to lessen the depth and cut on the grooves, the new rules will penalize shots from longer grass slightly more and put a premium on hitting the fairway.